srydzewski/Summer2019-Team30/docs/setup.md

 2. Do not do [Github Repo Setup](https://sites.google.com/codeustudents.com/summer-2019/week0-codeu-project-setup/github-repo-setup) and [App Engine Setup](https://sites.google.com/codeustudents.com/summer-2019/week0-codeu-project-setup/app-engine-setup) since those tasks will be pre-setup for you.

-3. [Optional] Do [Setup Confirmation](https://sites.google.com/codeustudents.com/summer-2019/week0-codeu-project-setup/setup-confirmation-index-html) BUT for steps 1 & 2, follow the instructions on our [README.md](https://github.com/fluffysheep-codeu/Summer2019-Team30/blob/master/README.md).
+3. Do [Setup Confirmation](https://sites.google.com/codeustudents.com/summer-2019/week0-codeu-project-setup/setup-confirmation-index-html) BUT for steps 1 & 2, follow the instructions on our [README.md](https://github.com/fluffysheep-codeu/Summer2019-Team30/blob/master/README.md).
 Our project uses a slightly different framework than the main project.

+4. Skim through the entire website starting from the [CodeU toolbox](https://sites.google.com/codeustudents.com/summer-2019/codeu-toolbox).
+Skimming the website will give you a better understanding of what to expect in the next 10 weeks as well as what technical tools, resources, and guides are available to you.

 ## Environment Setup for Non CodeU Students